mayty/Team2_t1_old_repo/README.md

 ## Notes:

-SDL2.dll from 'SDL2/runtime_libs/' must be in the same folder as executable file for executable to run</br>
+SDL2.dll from 'SDL2/runtime_libs/' must be in the same folder as executable file for executable to run.</br>

-Controls:
-- Mouse Wheel - zoom
-- Arrow keys - moving
+filename is passed as command line argument.
+If empty "JSON_test_files/big_graph.json" is assumed.